Hofknecht/SystemTrayMenu/README.md

 Donations
 ------------------
-Use our Amazon Partner Link: https://amzn.to/3DOjTBa (As an Amazon partner, I earn from qualified sales.)
+Use our Amazon Partner Link: https://amzn.to/3DOjTBa (As an Amazon partner, we earn from qualified sales.)

 We would be delighted if you could help us with the following:
 * star on this github project